 Literacy at Canadian Lead PS

-As learners of literacy, students develop efficient reading, writing, speaking and listening skills daily.
-Students are given opportunities for self-assessment and goal setting.
+Students are scaffolded to self-assess and develop learning goals through individual conferences.
 Teachers give explicit feedback to their students and create personalised programs for students by assessing their strengths and needs.
 All teachers engage in moderation to ensure consistent judgement.